Nanxisma/spotify_music_insights/README.md

 - Top 10 most streamed songs overall and in 2023
 - Songs with "Die For You" in the title (ranked by streams)
 - Top 10 songs ranked across Spotify, Apple Music, Shazam, and Deezer
-- Impact of song characteristics (danceability, valence, energy) on streams
+- Impact of song characteristics (danceability, valence, energy) on streams.

+  Note : Dataset was checked for missing values and consistency.
+No cleaning was necessary.

  ##  Tools Used
 - MySQL Workbench